 The 9 steps of the Improvement Journey help facilitate the application of improvement science, through the use of the Model for Improvement, on your campus: from identifying an area to improve to spreading successful innovation throughout your department, campus, and even nationally.
 There are defined exercises and milestones at the end of each step to help guide you and your improvement team work through improving a real world problem and priority on your campus.
 Your journey is represented in the graphic below:

-We know that there is variability in college health, both within and between campuses, on how improvement science is applied.
-Undertaking this journey helps all of us in college health to begin using a common language — the language of improvement science.
-With a common language sharing and spreading innovation within and between disciplines and campuses becomes much easier.
+We know that there is variability in higher education, both within and between campuses, on how improvement science is applied.
+Undertaking this journey helps all of us to begin using a common language — the language of improvement science in our collective pursuit of all college students reaching their fullest potential by ensuring they have the best health possible.
+With a common language sharing and spreading innovation within and between roles and campuses becomes much easier.

 While it is important to work through each of the